 There a multiple ways to register to vote or update your voter registration.
 To get started, here are the requirements to vote in Illinois:

-- Must be 18 years old or 17 to vote in a Primary if the voter will be 18 by the General.
+- Must be 18 years of age ON or BEFORE the date of the NEXT GENERAL ELECTION or 17 years of age to vote in a Primary Election if the individual will be 18 ON or BEFORE the date of the General Election

 WAYS TO REGISTER